azureossd/azureossd.github.io/_posts/2023-02-09-troubleshooting-nodejs-deployments-on-appservice-linux.md

 **Actions**
 - Using a particular node.js framework defined in package.json?
 If yes, try the default node.js version assigned by the runtime and redeploy.
 - Validate if the Node.js framework is a supported stack runtime from [Support Timeline](https://github.com/Azure/app-service-linux-docs/blob/master/Runtime_Support/node_support.md).
-If this is then create a support case to report the issue.
+If this is valid then create a support case to report the issue.

 ## Kudu Parent process crashed